lumagateinc/Resource-Scheduler/docs/README.md

 [back to ToC](#table-of-contents)

-## Registered Partner Program<!-- omit in toc -->
+## Referral Partner Program<!-- omit in toc -->

-Prospective partners can learn more about Lumagate's Resource Scheduler partner program on our [Registered Partner Program](Partners.md) page.
+Prospective partners can learn more about Lumagate's Resource Scheduler partner program on our [Referral Partner Program](Partners.md) page.

 [back to ToC](#table-of-contents)